TransistorSmoke/thrift-find/README.md

 Thrift stores always have good finds - used electronics, books, glassware and kids' toys.
 Some of these I resell, some I keep.
 Electronics were my best items so far - I got awesome deals for especially those that I could use for my computer and work! :)

 Thrift Find is my project that I use to record and track items that I buy and sell.
-I can set the original purchase price and date, and selling price and date, and upload an image of the.
+I can set the original purchase price and date, and selling price and date, and upload an image of the item.
 If it gets sold, a profit or loss price gets calculated.
 I can also update details of the item, or delete it.

 ---------------------------------------------------